AMWA-TV/is-08/README.md

-# AMWA NMOS Audio Channel Mapping Specification
+# Draft AMWA NMOS Audio Channel Mapping Specification

-This repository contains details of this AMWA Specification for controlling aspects of NMOS Devices to effect audio channel mapping.
+This repository contains details of this draft AMWA Specification for controlling aspects of NMOS Devices to effect audio channel mapping.

 ## Getting started